montoyamoraga/midi-files-sort/README.md

 * [midiSort.ipynb](./midiSort.ipynb): work-in-progress port to Jupyter Notebook, made to run on Google Colab.
 * [requirements.txt](./requirements.txt): file for installing Python 3 dependencies.

+## Database polishing

+I went through all of the database
+Replaced double quotes "" with parenthesis ()
+Replaced ampersand & and slash / with dash -

 ## Software installation

 This script runs on Python 3.
 I recommend using a virtual environment for the dependencies.